15 Surprising Reasons To Visit Alaska in Winter

 Photo by Jacob Jones

 Alaska has a ton of fun winter events and festivals to participate in!
-Fur Rondy is one of my favorite winter festivals in Anchorage.
-It’s a two-week-long celebration featuring snow sculptures, local artisans, carnival games, and crazy events like the running of the reindeer.
-The festival leads into the Iditarod, which is a long-distance sled dog race from Anchorage to Nome.
+Fur Rendezvous, known locally as Fur Rondy, is one of my favorite winter festivals in Anchorage.
+It’s a two-week-long celebration featuring snow sculptures, local artisans, carnival games, and crazy events like “running of the reindeer.”

 reasons to travel alaska in winter